palhrsh09/bookstorebackend/README.md

 ### Database Setup
-Ensure MySQL is running and you have created a database named bookstore_d (or modify the .env file accordingly).
+Ensure MySQL is running and you have created a database named bookstore_d (or modify the .env file accordingly). can use the sql files to see and creat tables
 Run the necessary migrations or scripts to create the required tables for users, books, cart, and orders.
 For example, you may need to create tables like:
-Users
+ #### Users
 sqlCopyCREATE TABLE users (
   id INT AUTO_INCREMENT PRIMARY KEY, name VARCHAR(255),